alejandrohdez00/alejandrohdez00.github.io/about.md

 I enjoy almost all forms of art but I love reading, watching films, going to the theater and the opera.
 When I have the time, I also enjoy writing about the **philosophical questions AI raises**.
 In particular, I try to connect ideas from AI or Computer Science with the books I’m reading.
 As you can probably tell, building conceptual bridges is what I enjoy most ;).

-**Currently, I am applying to PhD programs to continue exploring this intersection of AI and creative dynamics!**
+**Currently, I am applying to PhD programs to continue exploring this intersection of AI and processes and dynamics of creativity!**